 Any means that can help someone take a load off will increase recovery from illnesses.
 So, include some plush items like a robe and slippers from a high-end store.
-Make it an experience with peppermint cream and bath bombs for that extra touch of luxury.
+Make it an experience with peppermint lotion and bath bombs for that extra touch of luxury.

 Cold or Flu Care Package Ideas for Kids

-Most kids don’t like to eat healthy or sit still even when these are crucial ingredients for recovery during cold and flu season.
+Most kids don’t like to eat healthily or sit still even when these are crucial ingredients for recovery during cold and flu season.
 So, check out a few ideas to tackle both of those little problems and help them feel better sooner.

 Vitamin intake is crucial for kiddos, especially when they aren’t feeling well.
 So, look for some yummy gummy options to help while they’re feeling poorly.